Akmal Irgashev

 Akmal Irgashev (born 16 December 1982) is a taekwondo athlete from Uzbekistan.
-He finished in 5th place at the 2008 Summer Olympics, losing in the quarter-finals to eventual champion Cha Dong-min, and then to Chika Chukwumerije in the repechage.
+He finished in 5th place at the 2008 Summer Olympics, losing in the quarter-finals to the eventual champion Cha Dong-min, and then to Chika Chukwumerije in the repechage.
 He also competed at the London Olympics 2012.
-He was the Bronze Medalist in Taekwondo at the 2010 Asian Games.
+He was the bronze medalist in Taekwondo at the 2010 Asian Games.